skchao74/skchao74.github.io/_pages/about.md

 <img src="images/pigeon2.png" alt="drawing" width="60"/> News
 ------
 <img src="images/olivebranch.jpg" alt="drawing" width="35"/>
-I will give a talk in the Department of Psychology at MU at 12 pm on September 10 on my work on quantile regression.
+I will give a talk in the Department of Psychological Sciences at MU at 12 pm on September 10 on my work on quantile regression.
 Please stop by if you are interested!

 <img src="images/olivebranch.jpg" alt="drawing" width="35"/>
 I will organize a virtual session in <a href="https://symposium2021.icsa.org" target="_blank"> ICSA 2021</a> between 2--3:40 PM ET on September 14, 2021.